ellull/GetData_Project/README.md

 * The [codebook](CodeBook.md) that documents the variables and the summaryzation process
 * The [run_analysis.R](run_analysis.R) script that performs the analysis.

-The analysis scripts will download the raw dataset and process it as described in the [codebook](CodeBook.md) generating the file tidy.txt in the directory where the script is located with the resulting tidy data set.
+The analysis scripts will download the raw dataset, unzip it and process it as described in the [codebook](CodeBook.md) generating the file tidy.txt in the directory where the script is located with the resulting tidy data set.

+The [run_analysis.R](run_analysis.R) script depends on the library "reshape2" that can be installed using `install.packages("reshape2")`

+The generated file can be loaded into R using `x <- read.table("tidy.txt", header=TRUE)`

+Thanks and happy coding